PietroSmusi04/minimum-spanning-tree/Lisp/readme.txt

 exist, then it creates them.
 Arcs are represented as lists:
 (arc graph-id vertex1-id vertex2-id weight)
+NOTE: Self loops are not created.
+This choice has been taken because this project is mainly meant to find the minimum spanning trees, and self loops are irrilevant for this purpose.

 2.1.2 GETTING INFORMATIONS ON GRAPHS